namshi/clusterjs/README.md

 # ClusterJS
-An handy tool for your 0 downtime needs.
+An handy tool for your node servers and 0 downtime needs.

-Cluster.js will take your app and spawn it in a node-cluster with how many workers
+Cluster.js will take your app and spawn it in a node-cluster with how many workers you want.

+You can reload the cluster sending a signal: clusterjs will go through all your workers, reloading one of them and waiting until it's listen on the wire before restarting another untill the whole cluster is done.

 ## Installation
 ```